damianhakert/damianhakert.github.io/source/posts/2016-09-13-gitlab-master-plan.html.md

 Our goal is to help you work better so you can ship faster.
 To do this, we are working on reducing cycle time and bringing ConvDev principles directly into our product as defined in our product direction [scope][scope].

-Learn more about our Master Plan and product direction today during our live YouTube event at 10am PDT / 5pm GMT. <br> [Register here][event-page].
+Learn more about our Master Plan and product direction today during our live YouTube event at 1pm ET / 5pm GMT. <br> [Register here][event-page].
 {: .alert .alert-orange}